 What devices does eSpark work on?

-eSpark works on all classroom devices with an internet connection including iPads, Chromebooks, laptops, and desktops.
-Students access eSpark by going to espark.app on the browser on their device.
+eSpark works on most classroom devices with an internet connection and web browser, including iPads, Chromebooks, laptops, and desktops.
+Learn more about supported devices and operating systems here.

-eSpark can be used in a variety of classroom models.
-Most commonly, we see eSpark used as a center — students work independently while teachers meet with a separate small group. eSpark is versatile enough to complement any combination of core and supplemental instructional resources and can be used for enrichment, intervention, and acceleration as needed.
+Most commonly, we see eSpark used as a center — students work independently in the program while teachers meet with a separate small group. eSpark is versatile enough to complement any combination of core and supplemental instructional resources and can be used for enrichment, intervention, and acceleration as needed.
+Learn more about popular eSpark implementation models here.

 How does eSpark support English Language Learners?

-eSpark has been recognized by WestEd and the NewSchools venture fund as a valuable resource for ELL students.
-All content is scaffolded in alignment with WIDA's English Language Development standards, including audio support, interactive visuals, graphic organizers, explicit vocabulary instruction, and much more!
+eSpark has been recognized by 3rd-party experts as a valuable resource for ELL students.
+All content is scaffolded in alignment with WIDA’s English Language Development standards, including audio support, interactive visuals, graphic organizers, explicit vocabulary instruction, and much more!
 See more examples and read a testimonial from an eSpark district with a high ELL population here.

 For Administrators

-Yes! eSpark’s Theory of Learning is grounded in seven research-based elements – teaching practices or design elements – that are directly linked to student learning outcomes.
-Digital Promise awarded eSpark their Research-Based Design Product Certification, confirming a link between research on how students learn and the product’s design.
+Yes! eSpark’s Theory of Learning is grounded in seven research-based pillars that are directly linked to improved student outcomes.
+Digital Promise has awarded eSpark their Research-Based Design Product Certification, validating these pillars. eSpark has been proven in multiple studies to improve student outcomes on independent assessments, and eSpark meets all the criteria for evidence-based interventions under ESSA.
+See the research here.

-When teachers in your school sign up for eSpark, they get a 30-day trial of eSpark Premium before being downgraded to eSpark Lite.
-Teachers using eSpark Lite still get the full benefit of our independent, adaptive learning pathways, but do not have access to Small Group Skills, reports, or our proactive intervention recommendations.
-That's where you come in: eSpark Premium is less expensive than other, similarly scoped supplemental curriculum resources, and it will provide a powerful boost to your learning environment with engagement you can feel and results you can see.
+When your teachers sign up for eSpark, they automatically get a 30-day trial of eSpark Premium before being downgraded to eSpark Lite.
+Teachers on eSpark Lite can continue using the adaptive pathway with their students, but they lose access to Small Group Skills, Choice Texts, reports, and our proactive alerts and intervention recommendations.
+That’s where you come in.
+Bring the magic of eSpark to your school or district and experience the cultural shift that comes with engagement you can feel and results you can see.
+Learn more and request a quote here.

 Didn’t find what you were looking for?